ankuagar/nlp-hw/README.md

 They are instantiated in params.py and included in the feature set.

 ## Train and Evaluate RNNBuzzer
+#### Hyperparameter Tuning
+The RNNBuzzer supports tuning key hyperparameters through command-line flags:

+1. --rnn_hidden_size: Specifies the size of the hidden state in the RNN.
+Default is 128.

 #### 1.Train RNNBuzzer
 To train the RNNBuzzer without new features:
 ```bash